Difegue/TVC-16/content/024-stylophone-2.md

 - **Local Playback** if your server has the httpd stream output enabled
 - Random shuffling of tracks from your library into the play queue

-V2 is now **live** on [GitHub](https://github.com/Difegue/Stylophone) and on the [Microsoft Store](https://www.microsoft.com/store/apps/9NCB693428T8)!
+V2 is now **live** on [GitHub](https://github.com/Difegue/Stylophone) and launches on the [Microsoft Store](https://www.microsoft.com/store/apps/9NCB693428T8) on September 1st!
 I'll be rambling a bit more about what I did below.

 # Windows 11 Redesign